Jordi-Ab/SciCompAndC-/Coursework2/Q2/ReadMe.txt

 .VecsAndMats.cpp -> functions necessary for working with vectors.
 .VecsAndMats.hpp -> Its corresponding header file.

-# Notes on .cpp and .hpp files:
+# Note on .cpp and .hpp files:

 .cpp files: contain the actual code of the functions.
 .hpp files: